ajbrookhouse/WSU_PlantBio_ML/Instructions/faqs.md

 # FAQs

-This page explains a few miscellaneous things about the program and how to use it.
+This page explains some miscellaneous things about the program and how to use it.

 ## Semantic vs. Instance Segmentation